mominali12/Urban-Analysis-G2O/README.md

 Architecture diagram for task specific models is as follow:<br><br>
 **Multi-task learning Model**
 ![](/images/Architectures/phase2/experiment3.png)

+## Analyical Hirearchical Processing
+In the last phase we calculate Planned Locality Index for each image.
+To convert our predicted feature vectors into an interpretable score depicting planned index of a locality we have applied Analytical Hierarchical Processing (AHP).
+AHP allows us to scale down the complexity of calculating planned index scores.
+It generates a single value that accommodates all the different features of the image such as buildings density, greenery sparsity, buildings layout etc. This way we reduce our high dimensional space to a scalar value.<br>
+Each image in our training dataset had a label vector of length 12.
+To implement the AHP procedure we had to prepare 1-9 scale pair-wise comparison rubric.
+This rubric contained comparison between each label and based on this comparison we get scores corresponding to each label.
+These scores represent how much that label contributes towards the planned locality index calculated for an input image.
+Hence, AHP procedure helps us assign priorities for each label.<br>
+We  use  this  priorities  **vector−→P** and multiply it with the **vector−→L** containing the predicted labels of the image.
+This results in the planned locality index score for the subject image.
+Images with planned index score higher than **HELLLLLOOOOJEEE** are considered Planned localities and other are tagged as unplanned localities.

 ## Conclusion
 We tried to solve a challenging task of classiﬁcation of planned and unplanned developments.
 Overlapping features of these localities makes the job at hand difﬁcult.
 We have introduced a dataset capturing diverse geographical regions of Pakistan having different buildings density, greenery density, regular or irregular buildings layout and other minor features that could help,develop a generalized model to solve the classiﬁcation problem at hand.
 Our ﬁnal solution, multi-task learning using VGG-16 as backbone, allows us to capture features that are equally important for detection of different objects speciﬁc to planned /unplannedlocalities.
 These features are then optimized for speciﬁc object detections using the branching sub-nets.
 Using these branching sub-nets, we can identify areas having high building density, areas with regular buildings layout and patches with dense greenery.
 We can improve our results by utilizing a pixel level labelled dataset.
 A larger dataset would also give us room to train deep networks and achieve better accuracy.
 Furthermore, we can utilize the results generated from sub-nets and feed them to Analytic hierarchy process (AHP) to generate planned development index which would score a satellite image to be called a planned locality or unplanned locality.
 This approach could help us identify the most important features that contribute towards classiﬁcation of a locality as planned or unplanned development.
 AHP ﬁnds the objects that maximizes the planned development index of an image